Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 Kansas Stats and Trends

-- This year, the Jayhawks have one against the spread win in two games as an underdog of 30.5 points or more.
+- The Jayhawks have been underdogs by 30.5 points or more two times this season and covered the spread once.

-- Kansas has eclipsed the over/under in 66.7% of its opportunities this season (four times in six games with a set point total).
+- Kansas' games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).

 - When Kansas puts up more than 20.1 points, it is 1-2 against the spread and 0-3 overall.

-- Kansas is 1-2 against the spread and 0-3 overall when the team picks up over 316.7 yards.
+- In games that Kansas piles up more than 316.7 yards, the team is 1-2 against the spread and 0-3 overall.

 - This year the Jayhawks have seven turnovers, one fewer than the Cowboys have takeaways (8).